tri-bit/webflow-mailgun-php/README.md

 ## Notice - Recaptcha is not re-validated by the server

-Recaptcha tokens can only be validated once and Weblfow validates the token on the browser so there is currently no re-validation on the php server side.
-(So theoretically someone could get around recaptcha and use the relay code to spam emails specified in `$relay_destinations` )
+Recaptcha tokens can only be validated once and Webflow validates the token on the browser so there is currently no re-validation on the php server side.
+(So theoretically someone could get around recaptcha and use the relay code to spam the emails specified in `$relay_destinations` )